 Steven is a fighter turned writer who resides in the Boston area.
 A former sports and entertainment writer, his work has been featured on ESPN.com, LA Weekly and other known outlets.
 He is a fan of awesome things, wishes all disputes were still settled with a friendly game of hand-to-hand combat, and tries to write books he’d want to read.
 He hopes you like them.
 You can find him online at stevenkelliher.com or on Twitter @Steven_Kelliher.

 T. Eric Bakutis is an author and game designer based in Maryland.
 He is happily married and shares his house with a vicious, predatory cat and a sad-faced, cowardly dog.
 He’s been working as a professional video game developer for over eight years.
-His first fantasy trilogy, Tales of the Five Provinces, is now complete, and his first science fiction novel, Supremacy’s Shadow, is due in February 2018.
+His first fantasy trilogy, Tales of the Five Provinces, is now complete, and his first science fiction novel, Supremacy’s Shadow, was published in February 2018.